 Another important factor is the quality of the broth.
 I always use bone broth because you get the added benefits of collagen and additional amino acids.
 Plus it always tastes so much better!
 I like to use Kettle & Fire Chicken Bone Broth, but homemade chicken stock would also be great!

 I am a big advocate of soup for people who are suffering from almost any acute illness, not even just the common cold.
-While some may feel this is an old wives tale, there are many reasons why a good quality soup can actually support your immune system and your healing.
+While some may feel this is an old wives tale, there are many reasons why a good quality soup can support your immune system and your healing.

 Gut Health

 Using bone broth in soup can support your gut health.
-Commonly, people in the US do not get a lot of collagen in their diets Collagen is mostly found in the skins and bones of animals, which people don't normally consume.
+Commonly, people in the US do not get a lot of collagen in their diets.
+Collagen is mostly found in the skins and bones of animals, which people don't normally consume.

 Why is your gut health so important?
 Your GI tract is the seat of your immune system.
 Nearly 70% of the immune system is located in the gut.
-When your tight junctions, a type of junction that lines the epithelial wall, are not sealing properly they can let in undigested food particles, bacteria and viruses.
+When your tight junctions, a type of junction that lines the epithelial wall, are not sealing properly they can let in undigested food particles, bacteria, and viruses.

 Micronutrients

-While a can of Campbell's chicken noodle soup may not have an abundance of vitamins and mineral, this soup surely does.
+While a can of Campbell's chicken noodle soup may not have an abundance of vitamins and minerals, this soup surely does.
 Making homemade soup allows you to add richly colored vegetables and herbs which can support your micronutrient intake.

 By cooking these nutrient-dense foods in broth and then drinking the broth, you are ensuring that the vitamins and minerals that would otherwise be leached during the cooking process are locked in.
-Drinking the broth is so important, that is why is pays to spend the time to make a flavorful broth base!
+Drinking the broth is so important, that is why it pays to spend the time to make a flavorful broth base!

 Digestion

-Usually when you are sick, your digestion is off in one way or another.
-One thing that can help ease digestion is eating soft cooked meats and well cooked vegetables.
+Usually, when you are sick, your digestion is off in one way or another.
+One thing that can help ease digestion is eating soft cooked meats and well-cooked vegetables.
 Soup is naturally one of the easier things to digest because it is already partially broken down.

 How To Make This Soup AIP Complaint